lilianalexandrasheridan/my_KAYTRANADA_mix1/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
+- It is only a short song so add more to it
-- Improvement to be done 2
+- Doesn't have very advanced coding

 To do:
-- Feature to be added 1
+-  Experiment more with rhythm
-- Feature to be added 2
+-  Add more KAYTRANADA sample songs

 ## Acknowledgements
 Give credit here.
 - This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://www.example.com). and [this tutorial] ()
 - Many thanks to...

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [Lilian (Lilian.Sheridan39@gmail.com] - feel free to contact me!

 <!-- Optional -->